 Patients with rheumatoid or other types of inflammatory joint disease are often on powerful and potentially toxic drugs to help control their condition.
 These drugs can only be prescribed within a system for close monitoring of blood and other tests.
 The Practice has been offering a "shared-Care" scheme with the hospital, in which the Specialist initiates medication, and when stable, the patient is then passed to the Practice to continue prescribing/monitoring on a three monthly basis.
 This is more convenient for patients and frees the Specialist up to see other patients.
 Patients are seen 6-12 monthly by the Specialist or at the request of the Practice when monitoring indicates all is not so well.

-Nurse Ryan is a trained smoking cessation facilitator and is happy to support patients who are trying to stop smoking, including prescription of nicotine replacement where appropriate.
+We now have an in house smoking cessation facilitator who is happy to support patients who are trying to stop smoking, including prescription of nicotine replacement where appropriate.